 Hypotonia, congenital hip dislocation, congenital torticollis, contractures, and distal laxity may be the neonatal findings.
 Notably, most of the patients have delayed motor milestones and generalized slowly progressive muscle weakness including mild facial weakness and high-arched palate.
 Contractures of proximal joints, particularly elbows and knees, are frequently present from birth.
 Distal joints of hands, ankles, toes, and fingers are hyperextensible lifelong.
 During the early follow-up, most contractures release spontaneously, and some return over the years, particularly contractures involving elbows, knees, and spinal joints.
 Patients usually have dry skin and protruded bulbs of hair follicles giving the appearance of dermatitis.
 There may be excessive keloid formation at the sites of muscle biopsy.
 Protruded calcaneus and thickening of the subcutaneous tissue on the soles of the feet may be the additional key features.
 There is absence of severe mental retardation.

-Failure to thrive, early tendency to recurrent respiratory tract infections, spinal deformities, or painful dislocated hip may be complications.
-Mercuri and colleagues reported that failure to thrive became more evident after 10 years of age, and 5 of their patients required gastrostomy (38).
-Forced vital capacity was always below 40% in all patients aged 5 years and older; 9 out of 15 patients required nocturnal ventilation, and 5 of them also required scoliosis surgery.
-Echocardiography was normal in 7 of 154 patients; 1 of their patients with partial absence of collagen VI died unexpectedly at 12 years of age, bringing up the possibility of sudden electromechanical dissociation.
+In the severe Ullrich form, failure to thrive, early tendency to recurrent respiratory tract infections, spinal deformities, or painful dislocated hip may be complications.
+Mercuri and colleagues reported that failure to thrive became more evident after 10 years of age, and five of their patients required gastrostomy (22).
+Forced vital capacity was always below 40% in all patients aged 5 years and older; nine out of 15 patients required nocturnal ventilation, and five of them also required scoliosis surgery.
+Echocardiography was normal in seven of 154 patients; one of their patients with partial absence of collagen VI died unexpectedly at 12 years of age, bringing up the possibility of sudden electromechanical dissociation.